TUW-GEO/Equi7Grid/README.rst

     pip install Equi7Grid

-Installs for numba, scripy and gdal are required from conda or conda-forge.
+Installs for scripy and gdal are required from conda or conda-forge.

 Contribute
 ==========